phillip-haydon/philliphaydon.com/_posts/2012-12-20-configuring-multiple-forms-authentication-sections-with-nancyfx.md

         }
     }

-Note: The Admin module passes in 'admin' for the module path, this means all module routes will be within the admin path.
+<span class="note"><strong>Note:</strong> The Admin module passes in 'admin' for the module path, this means all module routes will be within the admin path.</span>

 SecureMemberModule: